maz0uzi/textTransformer/README.md

 # textTransformer

 This Windows program allows you to transform text by encrypting or decrypting it.
+It's ideal for practicing texts in visual studio.

 ## Building and running the program